luongvantuit/cv/README.md

 **Project**: Rogo Partner

 - **Description:** This is a website for manage sell device of partner Rogo Solutions.
-Admin can manage partner add new or delete partner, .v.v.
+Admin can manage partner add new or delete partner.
 - **Technologies:**
-  - **Frameworks:** Flutter, NodeJS, Express, .v.v.
+  - **Frameworks:** Flutter, NodeJS, Express.
   - **Database:** MongoDB.
-  - **Tools:** Docker, .v.v.
+  - **Tools:** Docker.
 - **Responsibilities:**
   - Develop website with Flutter web.